 G joined Watsi on May 5th, 2015.
 One year ago, G joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-G's most recent donation traveled 1,900 miles to support Francklin, a father of two from Haiti, to fund overseas transportation and preparations for heart surgery.
+G's most recent donation traveled 8,600 miles to support Sein, a day laborer and father of three from Thailand, to fund internal fixation surgery.

 G has funded healthcare for 71 patients in 13 countries.